-The Super User, an Administrator, or a Device User can use FTP or SCP to retrieve a tab-delineated event log file (event.txt) or data log file (data.txt) and import it into a spreadsheet.
+An Administrator or Device User can use FTP or SCP to retrieve a tab-delineated event log file (event.txt) or data log file (data.txt) and import it into a spreadsheet.

 - The file reports all events or data recorded since the log was last deleted or (for the data log) truncated because it reached maximum size. - The file includes information that the event log or data log does not display. - The version of the file format (first field) - The date and time the file was retrieved - The Name, Contact, and Location values and IP address of the Rack PDU - The unique Event Code for each recorded event (event.txt file only)